Lending policy may create 'renters for life'

 It says it hopes to meet with the Reserve Bank soon to discuss the possibility of exempting new house construction from the new rules.

-Next story in National: Ross Sea protection making progress
+Next story in New Zealand: Ross Sea protection making progress

 Copyright © 2013, Radio New Zealand